-Isis was the ancient Egyptian goddess of fertility and was also known as the goddess of motherhood, magic, death, healing and rebirth.
-Isis was the first daughter of Geb and Nut who were the god of the earth and the goddess of the sky.
+Isis was the ancient Egyptian goddess of fertility and was also known as the goddess of motherhood, magic, death, healing, and rebirth.
+Isis was the first daughter of Geb and Nut who was the god of the earth and the goddess of the sky.
 Isis was the sister of Osiris who later on became her husband as well.
 The son of Isis and Osiris was Horus.

 Isis was usually represented as a woman donning a long sheath dress and an empty throne as her headdress.
 The empty headdress represented the death of her husband and her role as the seat of the power of the pharaoh.
 In some scenes, she is seen as a woman with a headdress of a solar disc and horn.
 In some rare scenes, she is a woman with the head of a cow.
 She is also represented as the goddess of the wind as a woman with outstretched wings.
 She is also seen with Horus her son and a crown and a vulture or as a woman holding a lotus.
 In the heavens, her symbol is the star Sept (Sirius).
 The scared animals of Isis are the cows, snakes, and scorpions.
 She is also the patron of hawks, swallows, doves, and vultures.